Tarmac Driveway Cost

 Cleaning and Maintaining a Tarmac Driveway

-There are driveway cleaning services available and to clean a driveway and seal it costs around £10 per m², so a 40m² driveway would cost £400 for a job that should take around 6 hours.
+However, there are driveway cleaning services available and to clean a driveway and seal it.
+This usually costs around £10 per m², so a 40m² driveway would cost £400 and it should take around 6 hours.
+It's best to reseal your driveway every couple of years to protect the tarmac from engine oil and fluid.

-• Oil patches and grease - Gunk driveway cleaner, or similar, at 2L for £10 on average removed engine spills with ease.
+• Oil patches and grease - Gunk driveway cleaner, or similar, at 2L for £10 on average.

-• Weedkiller - a typical household spray only costs £1.50 and works within 24 hours.
+• Weeds - A typical household weedkiller spray only costs £1.50 and works within 24 hours.

-• Push sweeper - instead of hiring equipment, a dedicated machine can cost within £130 and clean faster than conventional brushes.
+To help clean a large driveway quicker, consider a push sweeper which costs around £130 and cleans faster than conventional brushes.
 Pressure washers, though fast, can damage the tarmac.

 Gravel Driveway